SolidBlock-cn/mishanguc/UpdateLog-en.md

 ### 1.4.2

-- Fit 1.21.3.
+- Updated for 1.21.3.
 - Fixed the issue of incorrect top textures in wooden hung signs.
 - Fixed the incorrect English translation for `block.mishanguc.glass_dark_oak_handrail`.
 - Now specifying opacity is supported when setting custom text or outline color, and the following hex formats are supported: `#rgb`, `#rgba`, `#rrggbb`, `#rrggbbaa`.
 For example, `#f80` and `#ff8800` means orange, `#0ff8` and `#00ffff88` means translucent cyan.
     - When displaying the hex format of transparent color, the two bits indicating alpha are also displayed at the end.
-    - Please note, when texts in translucent colors are bolded, or texts are outlined in translucent colors, z-fighting may happen.
+  - Please note that z-fighting may occur when text in translucent colors is bolded or outlined in translucent colors.
   - The opacities of the outline and text are separate.
 When the outline color is determined automatically, the same opacity as the text will be used.
 When a custom outline color is specified, it will not be affected by the text opacity.
   - Translucent text may cause translucent objects behind it (such as stained glass, water, or clouds) to disappear, so please use it with caution.
 - Fixed the severe issue that some tags disappear.